Comparison

 We'll be honest about it.
 KeepYourHomeIP makes more sense if:

-- You want a managed service relationship.Their €8/mo subscription buys you their support staff actively monitoring and maintaining your tunnel.
+- You want a managed service relationship.Their €8/mo subscription buys you their support staff actively monitoring and auto-configuring your tunnel.
 PacketMole is the “set it and forget it” model — you own everything and email us if something breaks.

 When PacketMole is the better choice

-- You don't want a vendor seeing your tunnel.PacketMole's tunnel terminates on your home router and uses your own Tailscale account.
-We can't see your traffic even if we wanted to.
+- You don't want a vendor account at all.KeepYourHomeIP's setup begins with “log into your Keep Your Home IP account.”
+PacketMole's tunnel terminates on your own home router under your own Tailscale account.
+We don't need credentials from you, we don't host your config, and we can't see your traffic.

-- You want modern hardware specs— WiFi 6 + 2.5G Ethernet at the $349 price point vs only at KYH's €428+ tier.
+- You want current-generation hardware— Wi-Fi 6 + 2.5G Ethernet at the $349 price point vs Wi-Fi 5 + Gigabit at KYH's €428+ subscription tier.

 Ready to bring home with you?